Quick Answer: Interactive Toys for Rabbits – Why Is This So Important?

 This provides them with an opportunity to learn, stimulate their brain and achieve a sense of accomplishment.
 Many people are surprised at how intelligent rabbits are and allowing them to play is an important part of rabbit ownership.

 Different types of interactive toys are available, each providing a different purpose.
-Your rabbit should have toys geared towards chewing, digging, shredding, hiding, etc.
+Your rabbit should have toys geared toward chewing, digging, shredding, hiding, etc.

 The Kind of Rabbit Toys You Choose